If you can’t find the answer you’re looking for, please call us on 0333 000 1234 or use our live chat service during business hours.

 Frequently Asked Questions

-- What is the excess?
+- What is classed as a valuable?

 - If I no longer want my travel policy, do I get my money back?

 Do you have any more questions?
 Email firstname.lastname@example.org and we'll find the answer

 What is an EHIC and do I need one?

 The EHIC is the European Health Insurance Card, which replaced the E111 form in 2006.
 The EHIC entitles you to emergency medical treatment from the state-funded health service of any country in the European Economic Area (EU countries, plus Switzerland, Iceland and Norway).
 You will get the same level of treatment that is available to citizens of the country you are in, and a small contributory fee may be applicable.
 This may be claimed back on your return.

 The EHIC does not entitle you to free private medical treatment.
 It is a condition of cover that you get an EHIC prior to travel.
 You can apply at your local Post Office, or online.
 There is no charge.Back to FAQs

 £60 per person/£100 per family, except for personal liability, where the excess is £250.Back to FAQs